shinyscope/shinyscope/README.md

 ## Shinyscope

-A web app to extend provide validated grade calculations and analytics for course grades coming out of Gradescope.
+A web app to provide validated grade calculations and analytics for course grades coming out of Gradescope.